-Soils 502 - Advanced Topics: All graduate students in Soils are encouraged to enroll and to participate in this course.
-Sections of this course are designed to acquaint you with varied topics and/or literature in Soils.
-The course is organized on a formal or informal basis by subject matter areas, with each area being the responsibility of a faculty member who specializes in that area.
+Soils 502 - Advanced Topics

+All graduate students in Soils are encouraged to enroll and to participate in this course.
+Sections of this course are designed to acquaint you with the literature in Soils.
+The course is organized on an informal basis by subject matter areas, with each area being the responsibility of a faculty member who specializes in that area.
 You may register and repeat this course for up to six credit hours, but not more than three credits per semester.
 One Soils 502 course is required of all soils graduates-the State Tour course.

-Soils 503 - Advanced Soil Analysis: Courses ranging from one to three credits are offered on specialized topics relating to instrumentation and to soil analysis.
+Soils 503 - Advanced Soil Analysis

+Courses ranging from one to three credits are offered on specialized topics relating to instrumentation and to soil analysis.
 Topics include site selection and characterization, flame emission and absorption, organic matter analysis, electronics, fluorescent antibody techniques, elemental analysis, microcomputer software, tracer techniques, N-15 mass spectrometry, and others.
-Most often this course is by arrangement and students will develop an independent study course in consultation with their advisors and the graduate coordinator.
+Students may develop an independent study course in consultation with their advisors and the graduate coordinator.
 The course should involve mastering the use of instruments or techniques or developing new methodologies applied to research in soil science.

-Soils 505 - Teaching Practicum: All Soils PhD degree candidates are required by department policy to enroll in Teaching Practicum (Soils 505) prior to graduating.
+Soils 505 - Teaching Practicum

+All Soils PhD degree candidates are required by department policy to enroll in Teaching Practicum (Soils 505) prior to graduating.
 This course offers credit for experience in Teaching Assistant (TA) duties obtained in a soils course.
 Foreign TAs must pass an English Proficiency Exam, which tests communication skills in English prior to engaging in Practicum.
 The type of experience obtained depends upon several factors, including the nature of the course, the capabilities of the student, and the needs of the instructor.
 Experience could include lecturing in a discussion or laboratory section, preparing and grading exams or homework, or helping set-up laboratory or discussion sessions.